Comparative Literature MA 2025 entry

 • petrocultures

-Alongside comparative literature, in the first year of your studies, you will be required to study an additional two subjects, one of which must be your other joint honours subject.
+Alongside comparative literature, in the first year of your studies, you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.